 You betcha.
 In fact, my vegan Borscht with beans and cabbage is the only recipe you need.

 Believe me, if I say I tried countless Borsch recipes and I made many of these recipes at home.

 But the version that I'm giving you today is my favorite.

 What are the most important ingredients for Borscht?

-Nowadays, the above mentioned vegetables are indeed act as the basis for Borscht, but historically not all of them where used.
+Nowadays, the above-mentioned vegetables indeed act as the basis for Borscht, but historically not all of them were used.